Getting dizzy and lightheaded is always scary, but especially if it happens after a run or other workout.

 If you haven’t eaten very much or it’s a morning run, then you’re probably dizzy because your blood sugar is low.

-A simple solution is making sure that you get more sugar in your system before that run.
+A simple solution is making sure that you get more fuel in your system before that run.
 Eating a banana is a great option because it will give you some sugar without too much.

 How Can I Prevent Dizziness After a Run?